 On the tracks of CT

 It took CIAT’s Data, Information and Knowledge team more than three months to collect the information to determine the number of varieties with a CT (CIAT) origin grown in Latin America and the Caribbean.
-The team, led by Arturo Franco and Carolina García, turned to databases such as Breeding Management System (BMS), from the software of the Integrated Breeding Platform (IBP), of which CGIAR is a member and which provides access to tools and cutting-edge services to update plant breeding programs around the world.
+The team, led by Arturo Franco and Carolina García, turned to databases such as the Breeding Management System (BMS), a software package of the Integrated Breeding Platform (IBP), – a not-for-profit originally born of a CGIAR initiative – which provides access to tool and cutting-edge services to update plant breeding programs around the world.

 Through data mining, engineers started deciphering the family tree of rice varieties released in the region.
 Support from CIAT and FLAR researchers, as well as other international agencies, such as FAO, was also required to solve the puzzle.